marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 3.2.1 =
+* 01.08.2011
+* This is a bug-fix update.
+If you didn't met this bug you can skip this update. "usermeta" table doesn't exist bug appearing on some multi-site blogs is fixed.
+Read [this post](http://wordpress.org/support/topic/multisite-setup-gives-usermeta-table-error) for more information.
+Thanks to harpinder for discovering this bug and for the help with testing updated code. "usermeta" Db table name is define by more universal way now.

 = 3.2 =
 * 25.07.2011
 * If you run multi-site WordPress network, User Role Editor will automatically duplicate all roles from the main blog (blog with mininal ID) to every new created blog.